pramod-khalkar/my-global-config/README.md

     ~/.vim = vim related files plug-ins, colors schemes and other config data ~/.viminfo = this is use to store data for sessions like command history, marks etc.
     ~/.vimrc = This is use to store primary configurations
+6. How to install devicons fonts
+    a. create directory ~/.fonts
+    b. download font from (https://www.nerdfonts.com/font-downloads) currently it is (https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/DejaVuSansMono.zip)
+    c. unzip with command "unzip DejaVuSansMono.zip" and move unzip files to ~/.fonts directory
+    d.
+Need to build cache with "fc-cache fv" command but not sure working of this command